wp-plugins/folder-gallery/readme.txt

 The caption format is set with the attribute `caption`.
 It can be set to `filename`, `filenamewithoutextension` or `smartfilename` which displays the filename without extension, front number removed and underscores (_) replaced with spaces.

 	[foldergallery folder="path" title="My Gallery" show_thumbnail_captions=1 caption='smartfilename']

+= How to display a document list ?=

+To build a list or gallery of a folder documents, use the following short code :

+[foldergallery folder="path" engine="documentlist" filetypes="pdf xlsx" caption="filename"]

+Two engines are available : documentlist and documentgallery.
+Filetypes is a space-separated list of document extensions.

+A generic document thumbnail is used for all documents.
+To use a custom thumbnail for each document, put an image (png or jpg) with the same name as the document inside the document folder.
+If you want to change the generic thumbnail, put a file thumbnail.jpg or thumbnail.png inside the folder.

+Engine and filetypes can be change in the Settings page.

 == Screenshots ==
 1. Folder Gallery Options